domtronn/jpop.el/README.md

 # projectable.el #

-A lightweight project framework I created for the main purpose of integration with my `JS-DEPENDENCY-INJECTOR` package, which requires associative lists of files with project ids and there locations.
+A lightweight project framework I created for the main purpose of integration with my `JS-DEPENDENCY-INJECTOR` package, which requires associative lists of files with project ids and their locations.

 # Installation #